Where We Have Been - Hong Kong and Macau

 We caught a pedicab taxi from the base of the Macau Tower back to the ferry terminal.
 Not the most frightening taxi ride we’ve ever had but being on what we consider a motorway being pedalled with cars and trucks passing on both sides of us at significantly faster speeds than we were travelling certainly kept the adrenaline up.

-Hydrofoil on Victoria Habour
+Hydrofoil on Victoria Harbour

 D & Macau Pedicab Rider